MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ne-pepfx-_pep_work_type.md

 ## -enum-fields

-### -field PepWorkActiveComplete

-Reserved for use by the operating system.

-### -field PepWorkRequestIdleState

-Reserved for use by the operating system.

-### -field PepWorkDevicePower

-Reserved for use by the operating system.

 ### -field PepWorkRequestPowerControl

 A request for the device driver to perform a custom power-control operation that uses a device-specific context that the PEP provides for the operation.
 The driver handles this request in its <a href="https://msdn.microsoft.com/library/windows/hardware/hh439564">PowerControlCallback</a> routine.

-### -field PepWorkDeviceIdle

-A request for the Windows <a href="https://msdn.microsoft.com/B08F8ABF-FD43-434C-A345-337FBB799D9B">power management framework</a> (PoFx) either to start ignoring idle time-outs for the specified device, or to start monitoring these time-outs.

 ### -field PepWorkCompleteIdleState